ro468/APLN552_Identifying-AI-Generated-Text/README.md

 Sample size of 100000 with k-fold validation is implemented in [ML models with 100000 sample](FinalSubmission/Sampling_10000_with_Kfold.ipynb)

 Sample size of 3000 with k-fold validation(Naive Bayes, Logistic Regression, Random Forest) is implemented in [ML models with 3000 sample](FinalSubmission/Sampling_3000_with_Kfold.ipynb)

+**Note:** Codes take several hours to run and give output.
+Therefore, outputs are added to the notebooks for initial review.